What you need to know about prediabetes

 Prediabetes is a widespread condition in the United States.
 Around 33.9 percent of people over 18 years of age and nearly 50 percent of people aged 65 years and older have prediabetes, according to the Centers for Disease Control and Prevention (CDC).

-Getting enough exercise, eating a wholesome diet, and maintaining a healthy weight can reverse symptoms of prediabetes and prevent type 2 diabetes from developing.
+Getting enough exercise, eating a wholesome diet, and maintaining a healthful weight can reverse prediabetes and prevent the development of type 2 diabetes.

 What is prediabetes?

-Sometimes this results in the cells not getting enough sugar, which leaves too much sugar circulating in the bloodstream.
+Sometimes, the inability to use insulin correctly results in the cells not getting enough sugar.
+As a consequence, too much sugar remains in the bloodstream.